-Previous activities implemented have met the goals and needs established by the Consolidated Plan.
-These activities have been very successful.
+For the most part, except for housing rehabilitation, previous activities implemented have met goals and needs established by the Consolidated Plan.
+Covid-19 slowed our rehabilitation program to allow us to better keep up with contact tracing.
+To be able to do this, we could only work on one house at a time.
 Funds were spent in a timely manner in accordance with Department of Urban and Housing Development (HUD) regulations.
-The City was below the statutory timeliness expenditure ratio of 1.5 on November 1, 2019.
-The City has complied with their Resident Participation Plan and submitted their 2019 Consolidated Annual Performance Evaluation Report (CAPER).
-Activities completed are as follows: HOUSING REHABILITATION - The City of Rogers rehabilitated or provided emergency repair to ten homes in 2019.
-TRANSPORTATION ASSISTANCE - The City provided free rides each month for 122 low-income individuals who are either elderly and/or disabled and provided transportation services to Open Avenues, Sunshine School and Development Center, and Community Clinic.
+The City was below the statutory timeliness expenditure ratio of 1.5 on November 1, 2020.
+The City has complied with their Citizen Participation Plan and submitted their 2020 Consolidated Annual Performance Evaluation Report (CAPER) on time.
+Activities completed are as follows: HOUSING REHABILITTION - The City of Rogers rehabilitated or provided emergency repair oneight houses in 2020.
+TRANSPORTATION ASSISTANCE - The City provided free rides each month for 94 low-income individuals who are either elderly and/or disabled and provided transportation services to Open Avenues and Sunshine School and Development Center.
 Open Avenues provides a sheltered workshop where clients actively learn new skills, build close relationships and provide business and industry with a reliable off-line production workforce.
 Sunshine School and Development Center provides therapy and learning to physically and mentally disabled children helping them to transition into public schools.
-Community Clinic provides free or discounted medical and dental services to the low-income.
-Transportation services was provided to 300 individuals through these three agencies.
-ONE CHILD, ONE ADVOCATE - Community Development Block Grant (CDBG) funds were used to enable CASA of Northwest Arkansas to recruit and train volunteer

-Court Appointed Special Advocates who in turn provide volunteer child advocacy to 91 children and their families who live in Rogers.
+Transportation services were provided to 278 individuals through these two agencies.
+ONE CHILD, ONE ADVOCATE - Community Development Block Grant (CDBG) funds were used to enable CASA of Northwest Arkansas to recruit and train volunteer Court Appointed Special Advocates who in turn provide volunteer child advocacy to 76 children and their families who live in Rogers.